By Christopher Brown of OCDCarCare.com

 How can a single automotive ceramic coating formulation transform ALL different paint systems—with greatly varying starting physical characteristics— to the same “X” hardness levels?

-Easy: It cannot.
+Simple Answer: It cannot.

 Again, they cannot.